lucax88x/PrimitiveObsession/README.md

 ## Here come the primitives

 Troubles start when one of the dependencies is a primitive.
-Suppose that `Foo` also depends on a connection string, which we decided to represent as a `string`:
+Suppose that `Foo` also depends on a connection string, which you decided to represent as a `string`:

 ```csharp
 class Foo